 Born into a multi-faith Palestinian family in the bi-national city of Acre, Israel, Raida Adon is an acclaimed multi-media artist, television, theater and film actress, and director, recipient of The New Israel Fund Essential Arts Grant.

-Dr. Gannit Ankori is the Henry and Lois Foster Director and Chief Curator of the Rose Art Museum and Professor of Fine Arts and Women, Gender and Sexuality Studies at Brandeis University.
+Dr. Gannit Ankori is the Henry and Lois Foster director and chief curator of the Rose Art Museum and professor of Fine Arts and Women's, Gender and Sexuality Studies at Brandeis University.

 April 8, 2021

-This session will feature Israeli performance artist and dancer, Tamar Borer, who has been choreographing for over thirty years.
+This session will feature Israeli performance artist and dancer Tamar Borer, who has been choreographing for over 30 years.
 In 1990, Borer was left paralyzed in both legs after a car accident.
-She continues to dance, create, and teach all over the world.
+She continues to dance, create and teach all over the world.
 Borer has also collaborated with artists across multiple platforms.

 Dr. Shayna Weiss, associate director of the Schusterman Center for Israel Studies.